Fregona: History

-Monuments and Places of interest
+Monuments and places of interest

 Parish Church

-Parish Church is dedicated to the Assumption of Mary, has ancient origins, but was rebuilt in 1474 and reconsecrated the following year.
+The Parish Church is dedicated to the Assumption of Mary and has ancient origins, but was rebuilt in 1474 and reconsecrated the following year.
 Between 1797 and 1820, it was rebuilt in its current form and reconsecrated in 1833.
-The bell tower, constructed with blocks of stone extracted from local quarries and completed in 1903, is noteworthy.
-Also noteworthy is the organ, the work of Zuane Limana (1783).
+The bell tower, constructed with blocks of stone extracted from local quarries and completed in 1903, is noteworthy, as is the organ, which was created by Zuane Limana I. 1783.

 First mentioned in a papal bull of 1182, the parish had its origin in the parish of Sant'Andrea di Bigonzo, from which it separated before the year 1000.
-It encompassed a much larger territory than the current one, also extending to Cappella Maggiore (separated in 1494), Montaner (1600), Osigo (1865), and Sonego (1951[9]).
+It originally encompassed a much larger territory than the current one, extending to Cappella Maggiore (separated in 1494), Montaner (1600), Osigo (1865), and Sonego (1951).
 It was probably originally located in the small church of San Martino di Mezzavilla, which also had its own cemetery.

 Venetian Villas

 Below is a list of Venetian villas in the municipality of Fregona: